Starlink Mobile deep dive

 Because there are no contracts, you can pause your service at any time (if you’re traveling to a country where there is no Starlink service or spending a few months at a home with wired internet, for instance).

 Remember that several important factors will determine your Starlink speed.
-For one, your location and dish set up can have a big impact.
+For one, your location and dish setup can have a significant impact.
 In-motion connections will likely never reach the same speeds as static ones.
-Also, while there are no hard data caps for Starlink service, your speeds can be reduced if you’re using a lot of data (unless you pay extra for Priority plans).
+Also, while there are no hard data caps for Starlink service, your speeds can be reduced if you use a lot of data (unless you pay extra for Priority plans).

-Note that in recent months there have been reports that Starlink’s speeds are slowing down in the U.S. While this is concerning, we still think that Starlink is a good choice.
+Note that Starlink's speed and reliability fluctuate depending on your location and satellite coverage, which is continually growing.
 Those who want faster speeds should compare Starlink to 5G home internet providers and other mobile internet services, like those offered by Verizon and T-Mobile.

 Starlink equipment and set-up